ubcbraincircuits/dlc_demo/README.md

     ```
     conda env create -f DEEPLABCUT_M1.yaml # for Apple Silicon Mac
     ```
+# Activate the Environment

-4. Activate environment with `conda activate DEEPLABCUT` or `conda activate DEEPLABCUT_M1`, depending on the YAML file you installed.
+Activate environment with `conda activate DEEPLABCUT` or `conda activate DEEPLABCUT_M1`, depending on the YAML file you installed.

+To activate Jupyter Notebooks, you can either:

+1. Open the Anaconda Navigator application and press "Launch" on Jupyter Notebook.
+2. Open Terminal/Anaconda Prompt and run this command in the deeplabcut environment:
+    ```
+    jupyter notebook
+    ```
+This will open up the Jupyter Notebook Home Page in your default browser.
+You will need to navigate to where "dlc_demo" is located on your computer.
+In this folder, open "dlc_tutorial.ipynb" to start.